HOA Management Fees: What Should You Expect to Pay?

 Per Activity Fees

-Some HOA management companies may charge per activity fees, which are surprising fees charged each time the management company does a specific task.
-These red flag fees may be technically contractually allowed, but use confusing language to squeak by legally.
+Some HOA management companies may charge per-activity fees, which are charged each time the management company does a specific task.
+These red flag fees may be technically contractually allowed but use confusing language to squeak by legally.

-For example, an HOA management company’s contract may include a clause stating that it can collect another $75 each time it collects dues from HOA community members.
+An HOA management company’s contract may include a clause stating that it can collect an additional $75 each time it collects dues from HOA community members.
 On paper, this looks fine.
-But you don’t realize that the HOA management company means it gets to collect another $75 per unit, per collection, not as a whole.
+But a tricky HOA management company uses this language to collect $75 per unit, per collection, not as a whole.
 It doesn’t mean it gets $75 per month to cover the labor of dues collection.

 Meeting Fees